xnet-mobile/geometry/README.md

 # Computational Geometry for XNET
+Created by Sint Connexa, aka Rich DeVaul @xnet-mobile and @rdevaul

 This folder is the home for the core [X5 Hex Grid](docs/X5.md) libraries and some related tools and code conversions.
 X5 provides the